 For many parents, school can be a source of friction for their child, whether due to bullying or physical altercations their child has with other students.
 A new study reports that while acts of violence among school age children has actually decreased over the last several years, incidents involving students and teachers is on the rise.
 Threats, vandalism of property, and acts of violence against teachers have become increasingly common and is a serious juvenile offense.
-If your child is charged with this type of crime, you need an experienced Will County criminal defense attorney to help avoid potentially severe penalties.
+If your child is charged with this type of crime, you need an experienced Will County criminal defense attorneys to help avoid potentially severe penalties.

 Despite recent, tragic occurrences involving school shooters in different parts of the country, an April 2018 report from the Chicago Daily Herald claims that acts of student-on-student violence is actually decreasing.
 In Illinois and across other areas, reports concerning students between the ages of 12 and 18 who have been victimized at school have decreased from previous years by as much as ten percent.